 Very Light Periods: Could I Be Pregnant?

-Are you having very light periods, lighter than normal?
+Are you having very light periods that are lighter than normal?
 One possible cause for this is pregnancy, along with a whole host of other reasons.
 Learn more here:

 Is it Menopause or am I Pregnant?